-- In a large bowl, combine flour and baking powder.
+- In a large bowl, combine flour, baking powder, and cardamom.

-- In a separate bowl, mix yogurt, honey, cardamom, vanilla, and milk.
+- In a separate bowl, mix yogurt, honey, vanilla, and almond milk.

-- Pour into the flour mixture, and mix until just combined.
-If it seems too dry, add a bit more milk.
+- Pour the yogurt mixture into the flour mixture, and mix until just combined.

-- Toss the diced strawberries with about 2 teaspoons of flour.
+- Toss the diced strawberries with 2 teaspoons of flour.

 - Gently fold strawberries into the batter.

 - Spoon batter into the muffin cups, filling almost to the top.